avkovalevs/aws-pg/README.md

 $ sudo ansible-vault encrypt creds.yml
 ```
 The secret variables will be decrypted temporary in memory during the playbook run.
 They are not shown in std output and logs.
+3. Prepare AWS environment:
+3.1 add rules to Security Group 1 with open ports 22, 5432, 9999, 9898, 9000 for private network (for example 172.31.31.0/24 subnet) and open 22 port to public network.
+3.2 add ec2 instances - primary master and slave (base nodes).
+If they are already exist, then skip this step.
+3.3 assign ec2 instances to Security Group 1.
+3.4 for master node need to setup a static ip for eth0 network enterface in AWS console (Actions->Networking->Manage IP addresses, add the secondary private ip for VIP).
+One private and one public IP are already setup by AWS.
+The second private IP need to be added manually.
+3.5

-3. Start to deploy PG infrastructure:
+4. Start to deploy PG infrastructure:
-If Ansible host and database hosts are accesible to both end via common private network then need to change 'hosts' file on privatedatabase addresses.
-In case of database hosts and ansible host has passwordless access between Ubuntu users then option --key-fileno need to be specified.
+If Ansible host and database hosts are located in common private network then need to add to /etc/ansible/hosts file private addresses from both nodes.
+In case of the database hosts and ansible host has passwordless access between Ubuntu users then option --key-file no need to be specified.
 ```
 [ubuntu@ans-host:/etc/ansible]$ ansible-playbook -i hosts playbook.yml --key-file="/home/ubuntu/javakey.pem" -v
 ```